ManishPuri08/PowerBI_Dashboards/README.md

 # PowerBI_Dashboards
-Here i have uploaded PowerBI dashboards which are created to solve multiple use cases in organisation.
+Here i have uploaded PowerBI dashboards which are created to solve multiple use cases in organisations.